Dushyant1295/dpkCursor/README.md

-# dpk.js
+# dpkCursor.js

-#### 🤍 Collection of High Performance Super smooth functions that help you to create awwward winning websites.
+#### 🤍 Easy, High Performance, Super smooth custom cursor functions built with gsap that help you to create cool things.

 #